dananjayarumesh/drag-and-drop-builder/README.md

 # Drag and Drop Editor

-The sample project that includes drag-and-drop functionality for both text and image components.
+Sample project that includes drag-and-drop functionality for both text and image components.

 ### Overview